-The AAS Paramedic Program is a two-year program that prepares students for certification by NREMT - Licensed Paramedic.
-Upon successful completion of the program and certifications, students will possess complex knowledge and skills necessary to provide advanced emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
+The Associate of Applied Science (A.A.S.
+EMT Paramedic Program is a two-year program that prepares students for certification by NREMT - Licensed Paramedic.
+Upon successful completion of the program and certifications, students will possess complex knowledge and skills necessary to provide advanced emergency medical care and transportation for critical and emergency patients who access the emergency medical system.